 The Company has investments in various subsidiaries with Euro functional currencies.
 As a result, the Company is exposed to the risk of fluctuations between the Euro and U.S. dollar exchange rates.
 The Company designated its €1.1 billion senior note debt instruments ("Euro notes") as a net investment hedge (the "hedge") of its Euro denominated subsidiaries.
 The hedge effectiveness is re-assessed each quarter to confirm that the designated equity balance at the beginning of each period continues to equal or exceed 80% of the outstanding balance of the Euro debt instrument and that all the critical terms of the hedging instrument and the hedged net investment continue to match.
-If the Company concludes that the hedge is highly effective, the change in the debt balance related to foreign exchange fluctuations is recorded in accumulated other comprehensive loss in the consolidated balance sheets.
+If the hedge is highly effective, the change in the debt balance related to foreign exchange fluctuations is recorded in accumulated other comprehensive loss in the consolidated balance sheets.

-The U.S. dollar value of the Euro notes decreased by \$82 million in 2022 related to the change in foreign exchange rates.
-The Company concluded that the hedge was highly effective and recorded a gain as a decrease to accumulated other comprehensive loss for the year ended December 31, 2022.
+The U.S. dollar value of the Euro notes increased by \$54 million in 2023 related to the change in foreign exchange rates.
+The Company concluded that the hedge was highly effective and recorded an increase to accumulated other comprehensive loss for the year ended December 31, 2023.